 On the back cover I knew I needed a barcode and a publishing company name.
 The IngramSpark cover template took care of the barcode, but I wasn’t sure what to put for the publishing company.
 Should I use my business name, Sarah Madison Design and Development?
 Should I come up with a name?
 Should I leave off the publisher completely?

 I decided to create a publishing company name in case I ever wanted to publish additional media in the future.
 I filed for a DBA under Sarah Madison Design and Development called UmbrellaBird Publishing (I just really like birds, okay, but most of my favorites were already taken).
 I designed a quick logo for it, and voila!
 The cover was finished.

 In early April, I ordered a couple proof copies of my coloring book to make sure everything looked okay.
-The colors were less vibrant in the print copy that they appeared virtually, but I expected that and I didn’t think it looked bad.
+The colors were less vibrant in the print copy than they appeared virtually, but I expected that and I didn’t think it looked bad.
 So I approved the proof and it was time to set a release date.

 I decided on May 1st.
 It was perfect since Bloom’s theme was spring-related, and the book would make a perfect Mother’s Day Gift.
 IngramSpark also gives you the option of setting a pre-order date, which I did and will discuss further in the section below.

 I wanted a pre-order campaign for a few reasons.
 I knew when I announced I was publishing a coloring book, people would want to order it right away while it was on their mind.
 Pre-orders also help books get on bestseller lists.
 Most websites don’t count pre-order purchases until the day the book releases, so (for example) if 200 people pre-order your book on Amazon, on release day the Amazon algorithm thinks, “oh, 200 people ordered this book today,” which gives you a higher chance of ending up on their bestseller lists.